 When to Publish Your Webinars

-With any webinar, it’s vital to post it after the live session.
+Posting it after the live session is vital for any webinar.
 You also need to publish any associated materials at the same time.
-Not everyone who signs up will attend, and not everyone interested in the subject will have received an invitation.
+Not everyone who signs up will attend, and not everyone interested in the subject will receive an invitation.

 How Long Should Your Published Webinars Be?